aaemnnosttv/dev-debug/README.md

 In order to be available for use in early plugin execution, Dev Debug needs to be included first.
 It's for this reason that Dev Debug was designed as a [MU plugin](http://codex.wordpress.org/Must_Use_Plugins), but it may also be installed as a normal plugin.

+> Disclaimer: This plugin is a handy tool.
+It is not intended as a replacement for a real debugging solution like [Xdebug](http://xdebug.org/).
+If you don't know what xdebug can do, drop what you're doing and check that out _immediately_.
+> You can thank me later :smile:

 ## Basic Usage

 ### Non-persistent Data Capture